NerminVej/Cloud-Resume-AWS/README.md

 ![](Attachments/actionssecretsandvariables.png)

-# Step 6: Creating IaC (Infrastructre as Code) using Terraform
+# Step 6: Creating IaC (Infrastructure as Code) using Terraform

 So now we do IaC with Terraform.
 We create first a provider.tf file and then a main.tf file with all of our main IaC code in it.